Check out this extensive list of eLearning resources.

 - Wordle – Generate word clouds based on the text entered.
 Great visual way to analyze writing for trends.
 The word cloud will place emphasis on words used most often as well as many other features.

-- Quikmaps– Lets you doodle on Google maps.
+- Quikmaps (website is no longer available)– Lets you doodle on Google maps.

 - Block Posters – Take any photo and create a block poster for free.